 Non-Competition clauses, or restrictive covenants, in employment contracts prevent an employee from working in direct competition against that company after the employment contract has ended.
 Such agreements are very common for senior positions, upper-management roles, and other positions with access to valuable proprietary knowledge and relationships.
 Post-termination restrictive covenants are a common practice in Hong Kong.
 However, Hong Kong courts often rule non-competition clauses as unenforceable on the grounds that they restrict trade and commerce.

-It is important to understand that courts are inclined to rule against the enforceability of a non-competition clause in an employment contract because it necessarily restricts the individual’s freedom of choice of work, which is protected in Hong Kong’s Basic Law (its constitution).
+It is important to understand that courts are inclined to rule against the enforceability of a non-competition clause in an employment contract because it may restrict an individual’s freedom of choice of work, which is protected in Hong Kong’s Basic Law (its constitution).
 Hong Kong courts are most likely to uphold a non-competition clause if the clause is deemed reasonable and is explicit.
 English Common Law, upon which Hong Kong law is partially based, originally holds all non-competitive clauses unenforceable as against the interest of public policy.

 If the non-competition clause exists to protect the company’s business interests from significant harm, a court is more likely to uphold it, assuming that the company can concretely demonstrate the existence of such risks.
-A reasonable such agreement would exist to prevent the sharing of trade secrets, proprietary technology, and valuable relationships, in the event that doing so would cause irreparable material damage to the company.
+A court would deem a reasonable agreement one that would exist to prevent the sharing of trade secrets, proprietary technology and valuable relationships, in the event the information is shared, it would cause irreparable material damage to the company.
 A court will also consider if the company has goodwill in need of protection.